priyankanagaraj1494/Traffic-sign-classification/README.md

 Simple classification problem of traffic signs using tensorflow

-model.py contains code for training,validation and testing datacv.py contains function for reading the data and storing the images and labels seperately
+model.py contains code for training,validation and testing.
+ datacv.py contains function for reading the data and storing the images and labels seperately

 Dataset used:"BelgiumTS for Classification (cropped images), which are called "BelgiumTSC_Training" and "BelgiumTSC_Testing" http://btsd.ethz.ch/shareddata/